-24 Technology standards refer to mandatory design and equipment requirements and include operating standards (Squires et al. 2011).
-These standards are not directly related to the output of the users, but to the inputs and how they are used (Milner-Gulland and Mace 1998).
+Technology standards refer to mandatory design and equipment requirements and include operating standards (Squires et al. 2011).

-25 From a technical economics standpoint, technology standards and performance standards (quotas) violate the equi-marginal principle, in which economic efficiency is achieved by equating marginal costs of harvest and bycatch reduction across heterogeneous vessels.
+41 From a technical economics standpoint, technology standards and performance standards (quotas) violate the equimarginal principle, in which economic efficiency is achieved by equating marginal costs of harvest and bycatch reduction across heterogeneous vessels.
 In contrast, market-based approaches that allow vessels to flexibly achieve their goal through systems such as transferable bycatch rights allow vessels to alter production in ways that equate marginal costs across vessels.